mxomasuku/blog_portfolio/content/blog/ios-android-firebase-errors.md

 }
 ```

 …and you hit `flutter run`.
-You’ll likely encounter two errors related to Firebase.
-Here’s how to handle them properly.
+You'll likely encounter two errors related to Firebase.
+Here's how to handle them properly.

->  Assumes your `pubspec.yaml` has the necessary firebase_* packages set, and you’ve verified with:
+> Assumes your `pubspec.yaml` has the necessary firebase_* packages set, and you've verified with:
 > ```bash
 > flutter doctor -v
 > ```